Using an Airspeed Sensor¶

-The following sections explain how to wire sensors to the autopilot.
+The following sections explain how to wire sensors to the autopilot and set them up.
 After you install an airspeed sensor don’t forget to calibrate it!

-ARSPD_USE enables airspeed use for automatic throttle modes instead of TRIM_THROTTLE .
-The autopilot continues to display and log airspeed if set to 0, but only airspeed sensor readings for control if set to 1.
-It will only use airspeed sensor readings when throttle is idle, if set to 2 (useful for gliders with airspeed sensors behind propellers).
+ARSPD_USE enables airspeed use for automatic throttle modes instead of TRIM_THROTTLE as the target throttle setting (altered by TECS (Total Energy Control System) for Speed and Height Tuning Guide as needed during altitude control) .
+The autopilot continues to display and log airspeed if set to 0, but only airspeed sensor readings are used for control if set to 1.
+It will only use airspeed sensor readings for control when throttle is idle, if set to 2 (useful for gliders with airspeed sensors behind propellers).

 Airspeed Sensor Type¶